ossd-s24/TikTock/README.md

 7. Your extension should be in Firefox and you can try it out!

 ## Contributors
-Please read the contribution guidelines before opneing a pull request or contributing to the repository.
+Please read the contribution guidelines before opening a pull request or contributing to the repository.

+## Code of Conduct
+Please read the Code of Conduct before contributing!

 ## License
 The project is made avaialbe under the [MIT](LICENSE).
 See the `LICENSE` file for more information.